How VOCs could be destroying your health, while you sleep

 More serious consequences that occur from long-term exposure to certain VOCs – such as radon, benzene, and formaldehyde – may include asthma, seizures, personality changes, hyperactivity, learning difficulties, neurological dysfunction, and even cancer.

-Now, in the aforementioned Environmental Science and Technology study (whose abstract is not yet available at the time of this writing), researchers simulated sleeping conditions on a select sample of youth, toddler, and infant mattresses made with polyurethane (standard fare at the mattress shop).
-Then they measured the amount of VOCs emitted.
+In the aforementioned Environmental Science and Technology study, researchers simulated sleeping conditions on a select sample of youth, toddler, and infant mattresses made with polyurethane (standard fare at the mattress shop).
+Then, they measured the amount of VOCs emitted.

-Important to note: The researchers found that “most [VOC measurements] were well below the cancer and non-cancer risk reference levels.
-However, for infants and young children, inhalation of some compounds…could reach levels of concern.”
+It is important to note that the researchers found that “most [VOC measurements] were well below the cancer and non-cancer risk reference levels.
+However, for infants and young children, inhalation of some compounds … could reach levels of concern.”

 The higher inhalation of VOCs during sleep is believed to occur because people tend to have 1) increased body temperature, 2) close proximity to the compounds, and 3) poorly ventilated bedrooms.